Sleep Apnea Treatment - State College, PA

 How Will I Know if I Have Sleep Apnea?

-Patients suffering from sleep apnea can experience a wide range of side effects, making it difficult to pin point this condition.
-Patients who are male, over the age of 50, and those with a BMI over 25 are at the highest risk for the sleep apnea, and they should pay special attention to their sleep patterns and monitor for indicators.
+Patients suffering from sleep apnea can experience a wide range of side effects, making it difficult to pinpoint this condition.
+Patients who are male, over the age of 50, and maintain a BMI over 25 are at the highest risk for sleep apnea, and they should pay special attention to their sleep patterns and monitor for indicators.
 Some of the many warning signs of sleep apnea include:

 - Snoring – loud and chronic